-- in foster care is based on the actions of a parent or guardian, not the child; - Whereas recent studies show foster children enrolled in Medicaid were prescribed antipsychotic medications at 3 to 9 times the rate of other children receiving Medicaid; - Whereas due to heavy caseloads and limited resources, the average tenure for a worker in child protection services is just 3 years; - Whereas States, localities, and communities should be encouraged to invest resources in preventative and reunification services and postpermanency programs to ensure that more children in foster care are provided with safe, loving, and permanent placements; - Whereas Federal legislation over the past 3 decades, including the Adoption Assistance and Child Welfare Act of 1980 (Public Law 96-272), the Adoption and Safe Families Act of 1997 (Public Law 105-89), the Fostering Connections to Success and Increasing Adoptions Act of 2008 (Public Law 110-351), the Child and Family Services Improvement and Innovation Act (Public Law 112-34), and the Preventing Sex Trafficking and Strengthening Families Act (Public Law 113-183) provided new investments and services to improve the outcomes of children in the foster-care system; - Whereas May 2017 is an appropriate month to designate as National Foster Care Month to provide an opportunity to acknowledge the accomplishments of the child-welfare workforce, foster parents, advocacy community, and mentors for their dedication, accomplishments, and positive impact they have on the lives of children; and

-Whereas much remains to be done to ensure that all children have a safe, loving, nurturing, and permanent family, regardless of age or special needs: Now, therefore, be it
+- Whereas Federal legislation over the past 3 decades, including the Adoption Assistance and Child Welfare Act of 1980 (Public Law 96-272), the Adoption and Safe Families Act of 1997 (Public Law 105-89), the Fostering Connections to Success and Increasing Adoptions Act of 2008 (Public Law 110-351), the Child and Family Services Improvement and Innovation Act (Public Law 112- 34), and the Preventing Sex Trafficking and Strengthening Families Act (Public Law 113-183) provided new investments and services to improve the outcomes of children in the foster care system; - Whereas May 2018 is an appropriate month to designate as National Foster Care Month to provide an opportunity to acknowledge the accomplishments of the child welfare workforce, foster parents, advocacy community, and mentors for their dedication, accomplishments, and positive impact they have on the lives of children; and - Whereas much remains to be done to ensure that all children have a safe, loving, nurturing, and permanent family, regardless of age or special needs: Now, therefore, be it - 1 Resolved, That the House of Representatives- - 2 (1) supports the designation of National Foster3 Care Month;

-- 1 Resolved, That the Senate- - (1) supports the designation of National Foster Care Month; - 4 (2) recognizes National Foster Care Month as 5 an opportunity to raise awareness about the chal-6 lenges that children face in the foster-care system; - 7 (3) encourages Congress to implement policy to 8 improve the lives of children in the foster-care sys-9 tem; - (4) acknowledges the unique needs of children in the foster-care system; - (5) recognizes foster youth throughout the United States for their ongoing tenacity, courage, and resilience while facing life challenges; - (6) acknowledges the exceptional alumni of the foster-care system who serve as advocates and role models for youth who remain in care; - (7) honors the commitment and dedication of the individuals who work tirelessly to provide assistance and services to children in the foster-care system; and - 22 (8) reaffirms the need to continue working to 23 improve the outcomes of all children in the foster-
+4 (2) recognizes National Foster Care Month as 5 an opportunity to raise awareness about the challenges that children face in the foster care system; 7 (3) encourages Congress to implement policy to 8 improve the lives of children in the foster care system; 9 tem;

+0

+(4) acknowledges the special needs of children

+in the foster care system;

+(5) recognizes foster youth throughout the

+United States for their ongoing tenacity, courage,

+and resilience while facing life challenges;

+(6) acknowledges the exceptional alumni of the

+foster care system who serve as advocates and role

+models for youth who remain in care;

+(7) honors the commitment and dedication of

+the individuals who work tirelessly to provide assistance and services to children in the foster care system; and

+(8) reaffirms the need to continue working to

+improve the outcomes of all children in the foster

-1 care system through parts B and E of title IV of the
+care system through parts B and E of title IV of the

-2 Social Security Act (42 U.S.C.
+Social Security Act (42 U.S.C.
 601 et seq.) and

-3 other programs designed to-
+other programs designed to-

-4 (A) support vulnerable families;
+(A) support vulnerable families;

-5 (B) invest in prevention and reunification
+(B) invest in prevention and reunification

-6 services;
+services;

-7 (C) promote adoption in cases where reuni-

-8 fication is not in the best interests of the child;
+(C) promote adoption in cases where reunification is not in the best interests of the child;

-9 (D) adequately serve those children
+(D) adequately serve those children

-10 brought into the foster-care system; and
+brought into the foster care system; and

-11 (E) facilitate the successful transition into
+(E) facilitate the successful transition into

-12 adulthood for children that "age out" of the
+adulthood for children that "age out" of the

-13 foster-care system.
+foster care system.